Deepavali, a Sanskrit word meaning “rows of lighted lamps.”

 Lakshman, went looking for Rama and set a circle around Sita.
 He told Sita that as long as she stayed within the circle, nothing bad could happen to her.

-Hanuman the king of the monkeys found Rama and Lakshman and told them he had seen the chariot of Ravana flying to they island of Lanka, and he promised Rama to help them find Sita.
+Hanuman the king of the monkeys found Rama and Lakshman and told them he had seen the chariot of Ravana flying to the island of Lanka, and he promised Rama to help them find Sita.

-Hanuman’s army built a bridge with tree trunks and when they reached the island Ravana’s army of demons came to stop them, they fought for a long time until Rama took one of the arrows that the wise man gave him in the forest, and struck Ravana in the heart.
+Hanuman’s army built a bridge with tree trunks and when they reached the island Ravana’s army of demons came to stop them, they fought for a long time until Rama took one of the arrows that the wise old man gave him in the forest, and struck Ravana in the heart.
 Ravana was dead, and everyone cheered.

 The legend says that Ravana could not be killed by any god, only by a human.
 So, the god Vishnu and Lakshmi Goddess of wealth and prosperity also his wife decided to be born as humans to get rid of the demons, and so they were born as Rama and Sita.